Thursday, September 9, 2021

 Jaime Campomar is a PhD candidate in George Washington University’s English Department, where his research focuses on nineteenth-century U.S. literature, textual studies, adaptation studies, and film studies.
 His dissertation examines the use of ekphrasis in the production process of John Huston’s Moby-Dick (1956) and deals with everything from Bradbury’s screenplay drafts and Warner Bros’s marketing strategy to the ways the film impacted the representation and reception of race and disability on screen during the 1950s.

-Will Hansen, moderator, is the Newberry’s Director of Reader Services and Curator of Americana.
+Will Hansen, is the Newberry’s Director of Reader Services and Curator of Americana.
 He curated the Newberry’s spring 2021 exhibition, ¡Viva la Libertad!
-Latin America and the Age of Revolutions, as well as our 2019 exhibition, Melville: Finding America at Sea.
+Latin America and the Age of Revolutions.